heatxsink/go-colour/README.md

 Usage
 -----

-Take a look at the tests!
-In short this is how you use colour.
+Please take a look at the tests!
+Below is a quick example of how you could use the colour package.

 ```go